The answer is, most likely yes. Here's why.

 Design Advances: Through the years, indoor blower coil units have undergone numerous design advances — especially in the areas of air handling performance, filtering efficiency and operating sound levels.
 The latest outdoor unit will also comprise the latest design advances.

 Equipment Age: If an air conditioner or heat pump is 10 years old or more and is ready for replacement, the indoor unit is likely just as old and has been subjected to the same amount of constant operation over the years.
-Substituting both units means you won't have to replacethe indoor unit in a short time period… you'll have more years of efficient service from both units.
+Substituting both units means you won't have to replace the indoor unit in a short time period… you'll have many years of efficient service from both units.